sounds, signals, studies, soul, ETC…

 In the process of compiling this list, I see a (possibly related) trends of steadily increasing creative control, and exponentially decreasing number of live performances.

-• whatever electronic gear I can get away with, with or without drums.
+• whatever electronic gear I can get away with

 Though I have stretches of creative inactivity, I have no plans (nor means) of disbanding with myself.